fortran-lang/fortran-lang.org/_posts/2022-06-04-Fortran-Newsletter-June-2022.md

 ### LFortran
+Gagandeep Singh (106):
+      Factored out visit_Declaration to visit_DeclarationUtil in CommonVisitor Added test for kwargs in class procedure
+      Added support for kwargs in class procedures Updated reference tests
+      Added support for i32 and i64 in repeat
+      Added mergechar in merge interface
+      Added is_iostat_eor
+      Removed compulsory evaluation of ishft
+      Updated reference tests
+      Use intrinsic type checking in assignment only when operator overloading fails Perform casting in Compare only when overloaded is not available Set dest_type and source_type even though casting doesn't happen Use kind_value to generate type in ArraySize Added test for verifying SemanticError in case of non-constant kind input Updated reference tests
+      Add AssociateBlock and Block in serialization.cpp
+      Include associate_06 in the integration_tests/CMakeLists.txt
+      Take into account output kind in LLVM's ArraySize visitor Added test for different output kinds in ArraySize Updated reference tests
+      Import procedures for overloaded operators as well Fixed tests for compiling correctly with gfortran Mangle name before importing procedures under generic procs Merged master into sprint_6
+      Avoid manual imports while using overloaded symbols Remove symbol from to_be_imported_later
+      Added support for keyword arguments in generic procedures and fix total arguments Added test for generic procedures with keyword arguments Updated reference tests
+      Added intrinsics: congjz, dotproduct and updated: merge Added matmul, transpose as ASR nodes
+      Added tests for matmul and transpose
+      Updated reference tests
+      Added merge, dotproduct procedures for complex type Updated reference tests
+      Add support for source kwarg in allocate
+      Updated test for verifying source argument
+      Updated reference tests
+      Registered shiftr, shiftl, adjustr, lgt, llt, lge, lle, count in comptime_eval.h Added shiftl, shiftr and count
+      Added more implementations for abs, mod
+      Added adjustr, lgt, llt, lle, lge for string type Updated reference tests
+      Registered ieee_is_nan in comptime_eval.h
+      Added support for pack intrinsic
+      Added support for transfer intrinsic
+      Use modern Fortran syntax for array constants Updated reference tests
+      ArrayTransfer -> Transfer rename
+      Added generation code for expression replacer
+      Added ReplaceArgVisitor and generalised handle_return_type
+      Added tests for verifying arg replacer in return types Updated reference tests
+      Added cmplx via ComplexConstructor node
+      Updated reference tests
+      Import via use inside Function
+      Added support for matching Derived/ClassType
+      Added support for falling back to intrinsic Added to test verify importing procedures inside function Updated reference tests
+      Added support for passing kind parameter to floor intrinsic
+      1. Use CPtr for variables declared with type(c_ptr) 2.
+Set Module_t.m_intrinsic in set_intrinsic 3.
+Add CPtr in extract_dimensions_from_ttype
+      Updated reference tests
+      Added LLVM support for CLoc, CPtr
+      Updated reference tests
+      Added integration test for c_f_pointer
+      Added support for c_f_pointer
+      Updated reference tests
+      Added error checking for presence of shape argument in c_f_pointer call Fixed ArrayConstant type and raise error is shape is not rank 1 Updated reference tests
+      Implemented c_f_pointer for non-array variables
+      Updated reference tests
+      Added test with pointer array variables
+      Shifted type generation to a function in LLVM backend Corrected llvm::Type* for array pointer variables
+      Updated reference tests
+      1. Fixed ArrayBound for array pointers 2.
+Shifted argument type generation to a function and use recursion for Pointer Added support for printing Pointer type
+      1. Added AssociateBlock symbol in PassVisitor 2.
+Fixed get_bound to return ArrayBound instead of a function call Use element type in ArrayRef instead of pointer Syntax improvement
+      Updated reference tests
+      Removed warnings
+      Adjust ArrayBound for ArrayConstant
+      Corrected arrays_13 by making iv, rv as target Stronger verification checks for CFPointer creation
+      Support for array inputs in CFPointer
+      Improved bindc2 for array inputs in c_f_pointer
+      1. Fixed ArraySize for array pointer variables in LLVM backend.
+2. Improved CFPointer in LLVM backend to not interfere with already stored array in array pointer variables 3.
+Improved bindc2.f90 and made it robust to cover more cases.
+4. Updated reference tests
+      Fixed unused variable warnings in llvm_utils.cpp
+      Use abstract methods in CFPointer for accessing array descriptor data Added test for ArrayRef in c_loc
+      Minor update in bindc2 and bindc3
+      Fixed Complex case in duplicate type and intialise type at declaration Added support ArrayRef in CLoc in LLVM backend Updated reference tests
+      1. Added support for CPtr in arguments and fixed llvm::Type for intent(out) for CPtr 2.
+Added support for constant arrays as shape in c_f_pointer
+      Updated bindc4 for verifying constant arrays in c_f_pointer Updated reference tests

+Naman Gera (1):
+      Update the C runtime library

+Ondřej Čertík (136):
+      AST->ASR: Remove current_body
+      Fix a bug in a test
+      Update tests
+      bind(c): Add tests for i64, f32, f64
+      Update modules_18b.f90 to compile
+      Add tests for the other types
+      Comment out a non-working case
+      Update tests
+      bind(c): Fix call_fortran_i64
+      Update tests
+      bind(c): Add a test for i32 by value
+      LLVM: implement value arguments in bind(c) procs Update tests
+      Make modules_18b.f90 compile
+      bind(c): test i64, f32, f64 by value
+      Update modules_18b to compile
+      Update tests
+      ASR: Bring updates from LPython
+      Update tests
+      ASR: Updates from LPython
+      Update the rest of the code to compile
+      Update tests
+      C++ backend: implement ComplexConstructor
+      Add the simplest test for submodules
+      Add Logical to nested_vars
+      Workaround a cmake bug
+      Add a test for bind(c) with pointers
+      Rework the AST->ASR handling of floor()
+      Implement is_intrinsic_symbol()
+      Refactor floor() into lfortran_intrinsic_math3
+      Update tests
+      Add a test case for imported derived type
+      Add value to all expr nodes except Constant Update tests
+      Implement expr_type() using ExprTypeVisitor
+      Implement expr_value() using ExprValueVisitor
+      iso_c_binding: add the c_loc() function
+      Allow derived types as return values
+      ASR: Represent c_loc()
+      Add ASR test for c_loc()
+      Update tests
+      ASR: Add string conversion for derived type
+      Add a CPtr() type
+      Make c_loc() return CPtr
+      LLVM: handle CPtr in convert_args()
+      LLVM: Comment out visit_CFPointer (WIP)
+      CI: pin mkdocs-material and mkdocs versions
+      Fix spelling
+      Update tests
+      Shorten the help for --show-wat to fit 80 columns Git ignore wasm_visitor.h
+      Move emit_wat out of LLVM ifdef
+      Generate wasm_visitor.h in ci/build.xsh
+      Enable WAT tests in run_tests.py
+      Add a test for WASM
+      Update reference tests
+      Implement FortranEvaluator::get_wasm()
+      Use asr_to_wasm_bytes_stream() in asr_to_wasm
+      WASM: Add 64 bit BinOp operations
+      WASM: handle i64 arguments
+      WASM: Add a test for i64
+      Move the wasm_instructions_visitor.py to libasr
+      Update ASR from LPython
+      Update tests
+      Bring more ASR improvements from LPython
+      Bring in name mangling
+      Update tests
+      Add a test for passing through pointers via C
+      LLVM: implement debug ASR printing
+      LLVM: Use `deftype` to implement interfaces
+      LLVM: Pass type(c_ptr) by value properly
+      Pass "n" by reference for now
+      Pass arguments by value for bind(c)
+      Only do the load if it is a pointer
+      LLVM: Use an ASR condition instead of LLVM one
+      lfortran_intrinsic_string: depend iso_fortran_env
+      Enable bindc_01 LLVM test
+      Add a test for pointer argument
+      Add suffixes 1/2
+      Add a callback2b test
+      Add a test for callback1b()
+      Get value to reference argument working
+      Port ASR improvements from LPython
+      Update the rest of the code to compile
+      Update tests
+      ASR sync with LPython

+Tapasweni Pathak (9):
+      Add markdown sample for intrinsic:math:asin
+      Add doxygen docstring in lfortran intrinsic runtime asin Add comments for interface asin
+      Add doxygen comment for lfortran_sasin_api
+      Enhance presentation of information
+      use retval for return values variable
+      delete fortran doxygen comments docs
+      mkdocs: LFortran Intrinsics: asin
+      add: mkdocs: code syntax highlighting

+Ubaid (24):
+      Improve ceiling() test case
+      Update reference tests
+      Specifying constants as double precision
+      Update error condition check as suggested
+      Update reference tests
+      Code formatting
+      Add and improve namespace ending comments
+      Add wasm_instructions list
+      Comment out few instructions that have temporary variables Add wasm_instructions_visitor script
+      Add namespace related info and pass code as function parameter in wasm_insts_visitor script Add command in build0.sh to generate wasm_visitor.h Add utility struct and functions defined in wasm_utils Add wasm_to_wat converter
+      Include wasm_to_wat and wasm_utils in CMakeLists.txt
+      Define vector.resize()
+      Add --show-wat flag and emit_wat() function
+      Declare and define get_wat() in fortran_evaluator
+      Declare and define asr_to_wasm_bytes_stream() which stores wasm binary to memory Fix warning by adding U and add comment
+      Fix missing parameters bug
+      Switch off WAT_DEBUG macro
+      Remove debugging cout statements
+      Move load_file() to top
 TODO @certik

 We are looking for new contributors.
 Please do not hesitate to contact us if you are interested.
 We will help you get up to speed.